Taluu/Behapi/README.md

 the request is sent, you need to inject the `@Behapi\Tools\HttpHistory`.
 It is automatically reseted between scenarios (and scenarios outlines)

+If you have installed [phpmatcher](https://github.com/coduo/php-matcher/), a `JsonMatcher` is available.

 A documentation will be made (soon hopefully) with more details.

 Contributing